willxxy/any-cuda/README.md

 `chmod +x install_cuda.sh`

+If you want to check if the correct nvcc version was configured just execute:

+`nvcc --version`

+and it should hopefully say the version in which you defined for CUDA_VERSION.

 This should work for most cases but if there are any exceptions please don't hesitate to submit an issue!

 # Known Issues